Peyronie's Disease

 How much pain is Peyronie's surgery?

 With over-the-counter oral medications, minor discomfort and pain may be alleviated.
-The first several days following surgery, individuals, particularly younger men, may experience discomfort during erection.
+In the first several days following the penile curvature treatment surgery, individuals, particularly younger men, may experience discomfort during erection.

 When treating Peyronie's Disease, what is the most effective procedure?

-Peyronie's Disease: a Penile Implant Penile implant with intraoperative modeling is the best surgical option for men with both Peyronie's Disease and erectile dysfunction.
-Surgeons have used implants for more than 40 years.
+Peyronie's Disease: Penile implant with intraoperative modelling is the best surgical option for men with both Peyronie's Disease and erectile dysfunction.
+Surgeons have used implants as a treatment method for more than 40 years.

 Is it possible for Peyronie's Disease to recur after surgery?